Face to Face (Mya song)

-"Face to Face" is a song by American recording artist Mýa.
+"Face to Face" is a song by the American singer Mýa.
 An introspective, self-reflection composition, "Face to Face" was composed, arranged, and produced by frequent collaborator MyGuyMars, Mike & Keys, and the singer herself with additional contribution from Paige Wheatland and Philip Adetumbi.
-Taking foundational influence from The S.O.S.
+Taking foundational influence from the S.O.S.
 Band, "Face to Face" is a soulful arrangement blending contemporary R&B melodies with subtle hip-hop undertones that addresses themes of self-reflection, spiritual centering and discernment.

-Positioned as a standalone record outside of the traditional album cycle, "Face to Face" was released May 9, 2025 on the singer's label Planet 9 in partnership with Virgin Music Group.
+Positioned as a standalone record outside of the traditional album cycle, "Face to Face" was released May 9, 2025, on the singer's label Planet 9 in partnership with Virgin Music Group.

 Background and release

-Announced via press release(s), according the singer, "Face to Face" is an introspective reflection of where she at today—offering an intimate glimpse into her soul, thoughts, and path to becoming her best self.
+Announced via press releases, according the singer, "Face to Face" is an introspective reflection of where she at today—offering an intimate glimpse into her soul, thoughts, and path to becoming her best self.
 Expounding deeper on the origin of the song, she shares, "Face to Face" is about confronting the person in the mirror, embracing every shade, every truth."
 Additionally she further remarked, "It's an invitation to quiet the noise, listen deeply, and rediscover the power that resides within our own authenticity.
 It's finding peace by getting real."
 In conjunction with her label Planet 9, "Face to Face" was released in partnership with Virgin Music Group.